 Workplaces are often a hub of accidents and injuries depending upon the working atmosphere and the type of work.
 These two factors often determine the risk of injuries to an employee.

 However, when I say workplace injuries, I don’t want you to infer that it’s all about accidents and related injuries.
-Workers’ compensation benefits is also about occupational illness like mesothelioma and exposure to harmful chemicals.
+Workers’ compensation benefits is also about an occupational illness like mesothelioma and exposure to harmful chemicals.

 Certain workplaces impose higher risks to their employees than others.
 According to the Occupational Safety and Health Administration (OSHA), construction sites contribute to roughly one out of every five work-related deaths in private sectors in the US.